This is taken from the recent edition of the EPC News

 Pastor to President – Part 2 An interview with Don Sweeting

 by Jeff Jeremiah

 After twelve years of ministry as the Senior Pastor of Cherry Creek Presbyterian Church, Dr. Don Sweeting has taken a call to become the President of Reformed Theological Seminary in Orlando, Florida.
-In the first of a two part interview, he offered these thoughts about his ministry at Cherry Creek.
-Don will be our keynote speaker at our Friday night worship service at General Assembly.
+Don was our keynote speaker at our Friday night worship service at General Assembly.
+In this second of a two-part interview, he offered these thoughts about the next phase of his ministry, as he moves from the local church to seminary.

 How has your experience as a pastor prepared you for the presidency of RTS-Orlando.

 In three ways.
 First, pastoring has given me a greater heart for the church and a deeper belief in the church, despite all her flaws.
 Seminaries are called to serve and bless the church.
 I think I can guide faculty to be more “aware” of what ministry prep calls for, and what the current cultural pressures and opportunities are like.

 Second, I have had the privilege of pastoring small and large churches, new and established churches, as well as Presbyterian and non-denominational churches.
 This breadth of pastoral experience will help me serve students coming from many different backgrounds.

 Third, I have learned the huge importance of mentoring younger pastors and leaders.
 This is more important than ever because of the brokenness of so many families.
 Young people crave community and desperately want relationships.
 They need models and mentors of all kinds to help them prepare for a future of ministry.

 What drew you to be president of a seminary?
 Were you doing seminary-related work during your time as a pastor?